(Alexander the Great mosaic c. 100 BCE, [Public Domain] via Creative Commons)

 Monarchies throughout history have used marriage to formulate alliances; nobles of Macedonia used the same technique, but they hardly stopped at one marriage.
 If a Macedonian king needed to keep three noble houses loyal to the throne, it would not be uncommon for the king to take a wife from each of the three houses.

 Alexander the Great’s mother, Olympia, was not the only wife of Philip II.
 At the time of Philip’s death by assassination in 337 BCE, he had a large household of seven wives.
 Alexander, too, took several wives during his short thirty-three year life.
 He married Roxane (or Rhoxane), in 327 BCE, after her father surrendered the Sogdian Rock (somewhere in Afghanistan) to Alexander.
-Later, after the majority of his conquests were over, Alexander married a second wife in 324 BCE—she was a daughter of the deceased Persian King, Darius III.
+Later, after the majority of his conquests were over, Alexander married Stateira (in 324 BCE), the eldest daughter of the deceased Persian ruler, Darius III.
+At the same time, he also married Parysatis, the daughter of Darius’ predecessor, Artaxerxes.
+Along with these official wives, Alexander also kept a mistress named Barsine, who accompanied the king during most of his travels.

 Written by C. Keith Hansley